MohamedHossamEl-Din/Patients-Data-Analysis/README.md

   * The analysis of the patients data with the diseases to understand the relations between the features.
   * The analysis of the medical tests data and how they are related to the diseases and the patients attributes.

-Finally, the full analysis process is automated through a script.
+Finally, the full analysis process is automated through a script and can be stored in a grid of directories.